adarsh4500/E-Commerce-Server/README.md

     ```bash
     cd E-Commerce-Server

-3. Update the .env file in the root directory with your configuration.
-Use existing .env as a template.
+3. Create a .env file in the root directory and update it with your configuration using the template below.

     ```.env
     JWT_SECRET_KEY=<your-secret-key-here>